List of Speed Grapher characters: Miharu Shirumaku

 Miharu Shirumaku (弦巻 ミハル, Shirumaku Miharu) is a former actress traumatized by her mother trying to drown her in a murder-suicide attempt, leaving her mute.
-She's also drowned every man who has fallen in love with her.
+She has also drowned every man who has fallen in love with her.
 Appropriately, Miharu's Euphoria power allows her to turn into a fish-like being, resembling a cross between a traditional mermaid and a human-fish hybrid, as well as granting her the ability to manipulate and even become water.

-However, despite her mother's actions, she still loves her and sees water as a substitute for her mother's embrace. in fact, in a flashback before her death, it's revealed that she begged her mother to "take her with her", indicating that she wanted to drown with her mother, and showing her smiling as she and her mother were sinking.
+However, despite her mother's actions, she still loves her and sees water as a substitute for her mother's embrace. in fact, in a flashback before her death, it is revealed that she begged her mother to "take her with her", indicating that she wanted to drown with her mother, and showing her smiling as she and her mother were sinking.

 Miharu died after overusing her power, causing her liquid form to evaporate into the atmosphere.
 Before her death she managed to speak, saying "At last, I can be with her" referring to her mother.

 Her voice actress in the original Japanese version is Maya Okamoto, and she is voiced by Laura Bailey in the English version.